opablon/opablon/README.md

 - 👋 Hi, I’m @opablon.
-- 🌱 I’m currently doing the "Grow with Google, Data Analyst" courses and doing an advanced technician, university level in AI at @unahur
+- 🌱 I’m currently doing the "Grow with Google, Data Analyst" courses and an advanced technician, university level in AI at @unahur
 - 💞️ I’m up for collaborating on anything that represents an opportunity to learn.
 - 📫 Reach me at [LinkedIn](https://www.linkedin.com/in/opablon/).